dspavankumar/dspavankumar.github.io/index.md

 I work on innovating speech technology solutions in conversational artificial intelligence at _Uniphore_, mainly involving end-to-end speech recognition and related areas, both in terms of research and development.
 I am interested in most aspects of speech processing.

-If you are a student looking for internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).
+If you are a student looking for industrial internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).

 * * *